 IFRS 9, Financial Instruments was issued in November 2009 as the first step in its project to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 introduces new requirements for classifying and measuring financial assets that must be applied for annual periods beginning on or after January 1, 2013, with early adoption permitted.
 The IASB intends to expand IFRS 9 during the intervening period to add new requirements for classifying and measuring financial liabilities, de-recognition of financial instruments, impairment and hedge accounting.
-The Company is currently assessing the impact of this standard.
+The Company believes that there will be no impact on the company's financial statements from the adoption of this standard.

 IFRS 10, Consolidated Financial Statements was issued in May 2011 and will supersede the consolidation requirements in SIC-12 Consolidation - Special Purpose Entities and IAS 27 Consolidated and Separate Financial Statements effective for annual periods beginning on or after January 1, 2013, with early application permitted.
 IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
 The standard also provides additional guidance to assist in the determination of control where this is difficult to assess.
-The Company is currently assessing the impact of this standard.
+The Company believes that there will be no impact on the company's financial statements from the adoption of this standard.

 IFRS 12, Disclosure of Interests in Other Entities was issued in May 2011 and is a new and comprehensive standard on disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and unconsolidated structured entities.
 IFRS 12 is effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
-The Company is currently assessing the impact of this standard.
+The Company believes that there will be no impact on the company's financial statements from the adoption of this standard.